Show All Answers

-As of August 2019, no overdue fines accrue on Jones Library and its branches' materials.
+As of August 2019, no overdue fines accrue on Jones Library and its branches’ materials.
 However, having overdue items on your account may restrict further borrowing and access to digital collections.
 Please see What happens if I have overdue items? for details.
 Please note that other CW MARS libraries may charge overdue fines.

 See Borrowing for details.